 Mr. Netser (interpretation): Thank you, Mr. Speaker.
 I also thank the minister.
 What can our hunters do?
 We are very concerned about our caribou and we have to know how many there are and if they are diminishing in number.
 If the hunters demand that they want to know, will the department act?
 Thank you, Mr. Speaker.
+Speaker: Thank you.
+Premier Savikataaq.

 Hon.
 Joe Savikataaq (interpretation): Thank you, Mr. Speaker.
 Yes, we would look into the matter if the people of Coral Harbour become very concerned about their caribou.
-If they say that they seem to be diminishing in number a lot, then we would definitely look at that.
+If they say that they seem to be diminishing in number substantially, then we would definitely look at that.
 Thank you, Mr. Speaker.